sachinkr91/api-rest-meetings/libs/java/docs/AuthenticationApi.md

 //access_token.setApiKeyPrefix("Token");

 AuthenticationApi apiInstance = new AuthenticationApi();
-GrantTypeMeeting grantTypeMeeting = new GrantTypeMeeting(); // GrantTypeMeeting | Contains information about the type of grant you are requesting. try {
+GrantRequestMeeting grantTypeMeeting = new GrantRequestMeeting(); // GrantRequestMeeting | Contains information about the type of grant you are requesting. try {
     GrantMeeting result = apiInstance.getTokenByMeeting(grantTypeMeeting);
     System.out.println(result);